 - The cost of products and care for a dog in heat.

 - The cost of providing for a pregnant dog and whelping puppies.
-Not to mention any complications that may arise with the birth or the resulting puppies.
+Not to mention any complications that may arise with the birth of the resulting puppies.

 - Damages caused by an unneutered male dog attempting to get out to access a female in heat, marking your home with urine, or even biting someone else’s dog when asserting their dominance when a female in heat is nearby or when another male is vying for territory.

-All of this can be avoided with a spay or neuter surgery that you can provide to your dog through a low-cost or no-cost spay and neuter clinic program.
+You can avoid all of this with a spay or neuter surgery that you can provide to your dog through a low-cost or no-cost spay and neuter clinic program.

 9. Reduction of the Pet Over-Population Problem